Eugene Curnow: Veterinary career

 He began veterinary practice in 1955 in Portland, Oregon.
 He had to give up hospital practice after having extensive intestinal surgery in 1973.
 He was told he could no longer stand for long periods of time, work more than six hours a day, or lift anything over 10 pounds.
 As he was deciding what to do next for a living, he said, "I recalled that during my years of hospital practice, I would receive at least five phone inquiries a week asking if any veterinarian in the Portland area made house calls," he stated in a 1975 interview.

 He made the decision to establish a mobile practice.
 He converted an 18-foot-long mini-motor home into a Mobile Pet Clinic.
 It was equipped with a 110-volt auxiliary electrical generator, roof air-conditioning, thermostatically controlled propane heat, refrigerator, sink with hot and cold water, cooking range and oven, counter space, surgical and medical tables, bathroom with a shower, seating for four, and storage space for a well-stocked pharmacy, equipment, and supplies.
 The seven-foot windows on each side gave it a roomy feel.
-He would drive to a client’s home, park at the curb, and treat the pet in the mobile unit.
-Dr. Curnow’s wife, Glenora, assisted him in his practice.
+He would drive to a client's home, park at the curb, and treat the pet in the mobile unit.
+Dr. Curnow's wife, Glenora, assisted him in his practice.
 Because of his physical limitation, his practice was 90 percent cats and the rest small dogs.

 This innovative idea earned him an article in National Geographic World magazine in January 1985.
 Because of this, he received letters from veterinarians from all over the world wanting to learn how to do the same thing.
 He wrote a 25-page "how-to" monograph and sold more than 6,000 copies by putting a small advertisement in the Journal of the American Veterinary Medical Association.
-He retired from his practice in 2006 after more than 50 years of work.
+He retired in 2006.

 Later life

 Dr. Curnow didn't talk about his war experiences with anyone for nearly 60 years, when he suddenly began experiencing violent nightmares.
 He discovered that after a lifetime of internalizing the war, he was suffering from post-traumatic stress disorder (PTSD).
-After getting help from the Veteran’s Administration, he used his experience to counsel other Marines suffering from PTSD through the VFW’s Veterans Helping Veterans program.
+After getting help from the Veteran's Administration, he used his experience to counsel other Marines suffering from PTSD through the VFW's Veterans Helping Veterans program.
 He did this for more than three years, also helping them obtain cash awards and medical help for their disabilities.
 Dr. Curnow and his wife had two daughters, Berniece and Yvonne, and two grandsons.

 He died on 9 April 2010 in Portland, Oregon.